Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 PNA also uses ZStandard datastreams in SDAT chunks, where the remainder of the chunk following the compression method byte is a ZStandard datastream as specified above.

-Additional documentation and Reference implementations of ZStandard are available from the GitHub at [https://facebook.github.io/zstd/](https://facebook.github.io/zstd/) and [https://github.com/facebook/zstd](https://github.com/facebook/zstd)
+Additional documentation and Reference implementations of ZStandard are available from GitHub at [https://facebook.github.io/zstd/](https://facebook.github.io/zstd/) and [https://github.com/facebook/zstd](https://github.com/facebook/zstd)

 ### 5.3.
 LZMA